 7.2.1 Land Based Containment

 A spill is considered land based if it is into any area lacking the presence of water at the time of the release.
-Land based receptors include agricultural land, private residences, public facilities, crown land, forested areas and rights-of-way (ROW).
+Land based receptors include agricultural land, private residences, public facilities, crown land, forested areas and ROW.